chuckbutler/charm-storm-twitter/README.markdown

 In  the Kafka language, Producer means your "data source collection hub".
 It's the primary Kafka node that connects to your raw data source, in our case a Twitter Streaming API feed.

-For this we use an old version of https://github.com/NFLabs/kafka-twitter.git which we refactored a little bit.
+For this we use an old version of https://github.com/NFLabs/kafka-twitter.git which we refactored a little bit (see https://github.com/SaMnCo/charm-kafka-twitter)

 See the related project for more information but assuming this was deployed with Juju on the same node as you Kafka Server, you can start it in command line with